nirajankeybridge/faqs/what-devices-are-available-in-my-market.md

-These are the certified products available for customers:
+These are the certified devices available for customers: